-Working in partnership with communities, large and small, to make the Cariboo Chilcotin a socially, economically and environmentally desirable region to live, work and play.
+Working in partnership with communities large and small to offer local, sub-regional and regional services to ensure that the Cariboo Chilcotin is a socially, economically and environmentally desirable region.

 Department/Function Services

 - The Wildwood Sewer function was established in 1979 and now services approximately 195 land parcels. - The system is comprised of sewage aeration lagoons, two lift stations and associated sewer piping. - Regular inspection and maintenance to system components is undertaken to ensure continuous operations.